- bat (n.2)

 - "to move the eyelids," 1847, American English, an extended sense from earlier meaning "flutter (the wings) as a hawk" (1610s), a variant of bate (v.2).
 Related: Batted; batting.

 - bat (v.2)

 - "to hit, beat, or strike with a bat," mid-15c., from bat (n.1).
 Specifically as "to strike a ball with a bat" from 1745.
 Related: Batted; batting.

 - bat (n.1)

-- "a stick, a club," Old English *batt "cudgel," perhaps from Celtic (cf. Irish and Gaelic bat, bata "staff, cudgel"), influenced by Old French batte, from Late Latin battre "beat;" all from PIE root *bhat- "to strike."
-Also "a lump, piece" (mid-14c.), as in brickbat.
-As a kind of paddle used to play cricket, it is attested from 1706.
+- "a stick or staff used in beating, a war-club, staff used to strike the ball in certain games," c.
+1200, from rare Old English batt "cudgel," a western England word at first, probably from Welsh or another Celtic source (compare Irish and Gaelic bat, bata "staff, cudgel"), later reinforced and influenced by Old French batte "pestle," from Late Latin battre "to beat;" all from PIE root *bhat- "to strike."
+As a kind of wooden paddle used to play cricket (later baseball), it is attested from 1706.

 Middle English sense of "a lump, piece, chunk" (mid-14c.) was used of bread, clay, wool, and survives in brickbat and batting (n.1).
 Phrase right off the bat, also hot from the bat, both are from 1888 and probably represent a baseball metaphor, but cricket or some other use of a bat might as well be the source--there is an early citation from Australia (in an article about slang): "Well, it is a vice you'd better get rid of then.
 Refined conversation is a mark of culture.
 Let me hear that kid use slang again, and I'll give it to him right off the bat.
 I'll wipe up the floor with him.
 I'll ---" ["The Australian Journal," November 1888].